Last updated on July 26, 2024

 Historic: Mixed Legality

 Wizards wanted to appease players of older formats as well as supporting Historic, but some of the Mystical Archive cards are way too good for the format.
 Their solution?
-Seven Archive cards aren’t legal in Historic.
+Make 10 Archive cards not legal in Historic.
+That does mean these strong cards are fair game:

 Most of the cards that were released with Mythical Archives are powerful and iconic, but they weren't exactly pushing the limits of what the format could take.
 Cards like Ephemerate, Faithless Looting, Inquisition of Kozilek, and Weather the Storm are powerful in their own rights, but they’re not format-warping.

-Seven cards were pre-banned, all of which are extremely powerful and would definitely warp Historic’s meta.
+The 10 illegal cards are extremely powerful and would definitely warp Historic’s meta.
 Cards like Lightning Bolt and Swords to Plowshares make playing creatures very hard for most decks.
-Heck, even Counterspell only just got into Modern via Modern Horizons 2 after being touted as “too powerful” for years.
+Heck, even Counterspell needed Modern Horizons 2 to get added to Modern after being touted as “too powerful” for years.

 What About Draft?